doersino/nyum/README.md

 ![](_assets/readme-images/2-tablets.jpg)

 Finally, more of the same on three phone-sized screens.
 The three-column layout doesn't fit here, so instructions are shown below ingredients.
+And *of course* the light's turned off if you've enabled dark mode on your device.

 ![](_assets/readme-images/3-phones.jpg)